This cute crossbreed first came into the dog world around 30 years ago and has been developing a small fanbase since then.

 Once you have your puppy, they should grow at approximately the following rate:

-It is important to remember that every crossbreed is different and so being a few pounds or inches either side of the average is not a cause for concern.
+It is important to remember that every crossbreed is different and so is a few pounds or inches on either side of the average is not a cause for concern.